 "Health in all policies" is not a cliché in municipal public health, and as described by the informants, inter-sectorial collaborations are helping municipalities to reach this lofty goal.

-The Public Health Act (ibid.) is found to be of great help to municipal public health professionals in three different areas.
+The Public Health Act (ibid.) is found to be of great help to municipal public health professionals in three different areas: Empowerment, Pride in their work and Role understanding.